Table of Contents

 First you'll need to have a quotes created so you can send it off for approval.
 To learn more about creating a quote, check out Quote Basics or to level up your quotes further, Quoting on the Grow Plan.

-First, you will need to create a new quote for your client.
-After creating and saving this quote it will show as being a Draft.
+Once you have a quote created for your client it will show as a Draft.

-To send the quote to your client for approval, click Email to Client.
-By emailing the quote to your client, its status will change from Draft to Awaiting Response.
+Sending the quote to your client will change the status from Draft to Awaiting Response.